Hero image

 (0)

 Thank you for downloading this free resource.
 Let us know how we are doing and leave us a review.
-Suitable for 14-18-year olds (secondary and high schools, and college), this article and accompanying activity sheet can be used in the classroom, STEM clubs and at home.
-It can also be used as a careers resource and links to Gatsby Benchmarks: Gatsby Benchmark 2: Learning from career and labour market information Gatsby Benchmark 4: Linking curriculum learning to careers The article is a good example of using sociology in business.
-It focuses on STEM careers and why the Australian governments is turning to sociology.
-It also explains organisational behaviour: What is it and why it is an important science related to sociology and psychology in the STEM industry.
-The article includes a video discussing the history of organisational behaviour and an interview with organisational behaviour scientist Dr Kohyar Kiazad.
-The activity sheet includes discussion points - seven questions the students can answer in groups or individually.
-There are also links to educational activities.
-This resource links to KS4-5 Business Studies, KS4-5 Sociology and KS4 citizenship Personal, social, health and economic (PSHE) education.
-It is also internationally relevant.
+Suitable for 14-19-year olds (secondary and high schools, and college), this article and accompanying activity sheet can be used in the classroom, engineering/computing/STEM clubs and at home.
+This resource links to KS4 and KS5 Engineering and Computing It can also be used as a careers resource and links to Gatsby Benchmarks: Gatsby Benchmark 2: Learning from career and labour market information Gatsby Benchmark 4: Linking curriculum learning to careers This teaching resource explains the work of pervasive computing expert, Dr Elena Gaura of Coventry University, and her work on an amazing humanitarian engineering project that provided energy to refugee camps in Rwanda and Nepal.
+This resource also contains an interview with Dr Gaura.
+The activity sheet provides ‘talking points’ to prompt students to reflect on Dr Gaura’s work and links so they can find out more about the HEED project.
 This resource was first published on Futurum Careers, a free online resource and magazine aimed at encouraging 14-19-year-olds worldwide to pursue careers in science, tech, engineering, maths, medicine (STEM) and social sciences, humanities and the arts for people and the economy (SHAPE).
 If you like these free resources – or have suggestions for improvements –, please let us know and leave us some feedback.
 Thank you!